 Most participants do not intend to take physical delivery; instead, they utilize strategies to roll over or close positions before the delivery date.

-Effective risk management is crucial due to the heightened potential for both profits and losses inherent in futures contracts.
+Effective risk management is crucial due to the potential for profits and losses inherent in futures contracts.

-This structured approach aids traders in navigating the complexities of the gold market efficiently.
+This structured approach aids traders in efficiently navigating the complexities of the gold market.

 Advantages of Trading Gold Futures